 - Clenching your jaw regularly

 If you’re experiencing frequent headaches, neck/shoulder pain, or grinding/popping when you open your mouth, you may have a TMJ disorder.
 A physician trained in treating TMJ neck pain and other complaints can pinpoint the cause of the disorder and develop a treatment plan specifically for your needs.
 Often, lifestyle changes can resolve the majority of your symptoms, but that isn’t always the case.
-You may need intervention from your Warren TMJ dentist.
+You may need intervention from your Detroit TMJ dentist.

 Types of Jaw Pain

 All jaw pain from TMJ isn’t the same.
 There are different reasons it can pop up.
 Types of jaw pain caused by TMJ are

 - Muscle jaw pain: This type of pain is the most common.
 It results from muscle overexertion, but it’s not like having sore muscles from working out.
 It’s more like an overworked muscle or a muscle stretched beyond its limits.
 Many people feel muscle pain in their jaw periodically if they are laughing a lot, smiling a lot, or grinding and clenching their teeth during a stressful situation.
 Many of these are situational so resting your jaw should do the trick.
 The problem arises when your jaw muscles are chronically or continuously contracted beyond their limits.
 This can push your jaw out of alignment, and your muscles will continue to be stained because they’re trying to push your jaw back into the correct position.

 - Pain in the jawbones: Do you clench and grind your teeth without knowing it?
 Many do, and it wears down their teeth.
 You may not think this affects your jaw, but after time, your jawbone will start to recede from the excessive pressure.
 This can be painful.
 You’ll likely have tooth pain accompanied by this type of jaw pain.